UD-CISC374/educational-game-project-team-8-jack-kuchma-ethan-chang/egdd.md

 ## Core Gameplay Mechanics (Brief)

-- Each player starts with 3 cards in their hand and draws one from their deck every turn, including the first turn.
+- Each player starts with 2 cards in their hand and draws one from their deck every turn, including the first turn.
 The player who goes second (i.e. the enemy bot), will start with 4 cards rather than 3 to balance our the fairness.
 - Play acid or base cards from your hand by clicking and dragging them onto the board, which has seven card spaces for each player.
 When the card is placed down, it cannot attack until the player's next turn.
 - Click and drag a card from your side of the board to a card on the other side of the board to attack/neutralize it.
 - Acids can only attack bases and vice versa.
 Acids cannot attack acids and bases cannot attack bases.
 - During an attack between two cards, each card takes damage based on the moles neutralized in the reaction aka the other card's moles.
 Health points are recalculated and updated for each card.
 If it's health (moles) is less than or equal to 0, it's destroyed.
-- Attacking the other player directly with an acid or base card on the board deals damage based on the card's molarity.
+- If your card has excess moles, it deals that amount as damage to the enemy castle.
+- Once per turn, you may right click a card on the board to heal your castle by the molarity of the card (moles / volume)
 - When a player's health reaches 0, they lose.

 # Learning Aspects